kelsiealopez/MongoliaBirds/README.md

 --u12 supply/hg38.U12sites.tsv --ms

-# Now that the test is one you have to make these files of your own
+# oof i could have requested WAY less resources but i wanted it to run fast.
+[kelsielopez@boslogin08 TOGA]$ seff 30343763
+Job ID: 30343763
+Cluster: odyssey
+User/Group: kelsielopez/edwards_lab
+State: COMPLETED (exit code 0)
+Nodes: 1
+Cores per node: 48
+CPU Utilized: 00:00:53
+CPU Efficiency: 0.12% of 11:55:12 core-walltime
+Job Wall-clock time: 00:14:54
+Memory Utilized: 1.37 GB
+Memory Efficiency: 1.41% of 97.66 GB (97.66 GB/node)
+[kelsielopez@boslogin08 TOGA]$
+# try requesting like 2 hrs and 16 Gb when you run the test.
+TBD how much memory we should request when we run on the actual samples

 ```

+## Now that the test is one you have to make these files of your own